Best String Succulents that Hang are becoming popular. And if you wish to grow them, find their names in this listicle.

 Botanical Name: Crassula marnieriana

 If you love succulents, you must have this in your collection!
 Its red-edged leaves are densely packed on thin stems.
 Looks excellent when it forms masses of pink-white flowers!

 15. Rattail Cactus

 Botanical Name: Disocactus flagelliformis

 Not exactly known for its string-like stems, but we have included it because of its sheer beauty!
-It has long stems with very fine spines and grows glorious flowers in a pink-red hue.
+It has long stems with fine spines and grows glorious flowers in a pink-red hue.

 16. String of Tacos